Southampton-Maritime-Robotics/Autonomous-Ship-and-Wavebuoys/README.md

 ## License

-With permission from the copyright holders (Hawkes, Anderlini, Le), the code has been released under the permissive MIT license
+With permission from the copyright holders (Hawkes, Anderlini, Le), the code has been released under the permissive MIT license.

 ## Citation